evdokimovm/evdokimovm.github.io/_posts/2017-02-24-how-to-install-zsh-and-oh-my-zsh-on-windows-10.md

 Now each time when you will use `bash` in command prompt zsh terminal will start automatically instead of bash shell.

+**If you have installed Windows 10 Version 1709 (Fall Creators Update) Build 16215 or Higher:**

+Since Windows 10 Fall Creators Update you can run WSL with `ubuntu` command and `chsh` command will works.

+So open `ubuntu` command in command prompt and use following command:

+`chsh -c /usr/bin/zsh`

+Each time when you will run `ubuntu` command then `zsh` will runs automatically as the default shell environment.

+Note that this still will not work if you will run the `bash` command.

 ### Configure and Run Hyper Terminal

+**If you have installed Windows 10 Build Less Than 16215:**

 After you installed Hyper Terminal open `%USERPROFILE%/.hyper.js` config file and replace line: